elastic/beats/metricbeat/module/kubernetes/util/enrichers.md

 1. **Synchronization:**
    - Special mechanisms are in place to handle scenarios where resources trigger events before associated enrichers are fully initialized.
 Proactive synchronization ensures that existing resource metadata is captured and updated in enricher maps.
+   - When a watcher detects events (like object additions or updates), it updates a list (metadataObjects) with the IDs of these detected objects.
+Before introducing new enrichers, existing metadataObjects are reviewed.
+For each existing object ID, the corresponding metadata is retrieved and used to update the new enrichers, ensuring that metadata for pre-existing resources is properly captured and integrated into the new enricher's metadata map.
+This synchronization process guarantees accurate metadata enrichment, even for resources that triggered events before the initialization of certain enrichers.

 ### Watcher Management: